A guide for parents in Canada

 Family child care

-Behaviour guidance policies should be established by the child care service administrator.
-The policies should recognize developmental ability and set appropriate expectations of children, acknowledge diversity, promote realistic play and behaviour limits.
+Behaviour guidance policies must be established and implemented by the child care service administrator.
+The policies must recognize the developmental abilities of children and set appropriate expectations, acknowledge diversity, and promote realistic play and behaviour limits.
+The policies must prohibit the use of corporal punishment, harsh or humiliating verbal or physical treatment, confinement, restraint or isolation of a child, and deprivation of basic needs.

 The regulations require some basic health and safety precautions to be met.
 For example, providers are required to:

-• Enforce hygienic diapering procedures and ensure the safe storage and administration of prescription medication
+- Ensure the safe storage and administration of prescription medications.

 The regulations do not address all aspects of quality.
 For example, there are no regulations or standards addressing curriculum or pedagogy in child care, or parent involvement.